TEAMMATES/teammates-ops/platform-guide.md

    * Tick the checkbox next to the deployed version and select `Migrate Traffic`.
 Wait for a few minutes.
    * If you do not wish to set the deployed version as the default, you can access the deployed app using `https://{version}-dot-teammates-john.appspot.com`, e.g `https://6-0-0-dot-teammates-john.appspot.com`.

+## Setting up Google Cloud Storage

+Some features that require blob/binary data storage (as opposed to structured data storage), such as profile pictures, use Google Cloud Storage.

+Refer to [this guide](https://cloud.google.com/appengine/docs/standard/java/googlecloudstorageclient/setting-up-cloud-storage#activating_a_cloud_storage_bucket) in order to activate a bucket for your staging server.

 ## Running client scripts